Paulini: 2003: Australian Idol and gold dress controversy

-2004–05: One Determined Heart and Amazing Grace: Songs for Christmas EP
+2004–05: One Determined Heart and EP release

 Following her departure on Australian Idol, Paulini signed a recording contract with Sony Music Australia, which later merged with the show's sponsor BMG Records.
 Her debut studio album One Determined Heart was released on 23 July 2004; it debuted at number one on the ARIA Albums Chart, where it remained for two consecutive weeks, and was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
 The album was produced by Audius Mtawarira, and was mainly a collection of covers, featuring only two original tracks.
 A cover of The Jeff Healey Band's 1989 hit "Angel Eyes" was released as the first single from One Determined Heart.
 It peaked at number one on the ARIA Singles Chart, where it remained for three consecutive weeks, and was certified platinum.
 "Angel Eyes" remained in the top ten for two months, and became the fourth-highest-selling Australian single of 2004.
 Paulini won two ARIA No. 1 Chart Awards for both the album and single.
 "Angel Eyes" was also nominated for Highest Selling Single at the 2004 ARIA Music Awards.
 Original track "We Can Try" was released as the album's second single, and peaked at number 30.
 The song had better success on the ARIA Urban Singles Chart, where it reached number nine.

 In July and August 2004, Paulini was the supporting act for Human Nature's seven-date tour on the East Coast.
 Paulini's first extended play, Amazing Grace: Songs for Christmas, was released on 26 November 2004, featuring covers of popular Christmas tunes.
 The EP peaked at number 70 on the ARIA Albums Chart and number seven on the ARIA Urban Albums Chart.
 That same month, Paulini served as a supporting act for Tina Arena's Greatest Hits Tour.
 She was also the supporting act for Guy Sebastian's Beautiful Life Tour from March to June 2005.